At The Beet Retreat every life matters, below you’ll learn a little more about the beautiful who The Beet Retreat has been able to help:

 I was still grieving the passing of my beautiful Kaya, the Husky cross who had been in my life for many years, I took one look at that handsome face and knew it was time to bring a canine friend home again.
 Who said you can’t meet your soul mate online?

 Subi and Smoxy, are rescue cats like all the animals here.
-In July 2011, I went to Save-a-Dog, a nearby No-Kill Shelter, looking for one female cat to be a companion for my, then, 17-year-old Meggsy after 19-year-old Maddy passed on.
+In July 2011, I went to Save-a-Dog, a No-Kill Shelter located in Victoria, looking for one female cat to be a companion for my, then, 17-year-old Meggsy after 19-year-old Maddy passed on.
 Oddly, but wonderfully, I came home with two new friends but hey, that happens right?
 If not you, then who?

 Subi: Subi had been there for over 2 YEARS since she was 5 months old…she had a few health issues but everything cleared up nicely once settled into her very own home, with her very own human, for the very first time.
 She also went from being a very shy girl to a very, very loving and gentle one.
 Here she is enjoying the first day of Spring in her favourite spot on my desk…